About Yen Finder

 Withdrawal-only — they only dispense crisp Bank of Japan notes from the bank's vault.
 The torn-bills question only matters if you're trying to deposit, which foreign cards can't do anyway.

 Open Yen Finder → tap Map → toggle the "ATM" filter.
 Every Seven Bank ATM within 1 km of your location appears with current operating status and walking time.
-The pin colour shows whether it's inside its cheaper fee window (green = ¥110, yellow = ¥220) so you can time your withdrawal to save the ¥110 difference.
+Foreign-card fees don't vary by time of day, so there's nothing to time — just pick the nearest, easiest ATM.

 See also

-• Article #75 — International debit cards that actually work in Japan
+• International debit cards that actually work in Japan

-• Article #78 — Every ATM in Japan that accepts foreign cards (city-by-city)
+• Every ATM in Japan that accepts foreign cards (city-by-city)

 Last verified 2026-05-07.
 Seven Bank's fee schedule and supported-card list are updated periodically; always check the official intl card page for the current state if it's been more than 6 months since publication.